Aktarul/Cryptography_LabWorks/README.md

   2. **Transposition** : *Both single and double transposition (with two different width)*
   3. **One Time Pad** : *Takes input from file and deletes the taken input from file*
   4. **RSA** : *Fully implemented RSA with any length prime number*

+## Licence
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.